-Phoenix Fry is an artist and storyteller working with video, books, drawing, painting and participatory art.
-He uses assemblage and re-appropriation to explore themes of childhood, non-human creatures and journeys into the unknown.
+Phoenix Fry is an artist and storyteller working with video, books, drawing, digital, painting and participatory art.
+He explores themes of creativity and growth, childhood, non-human creatures and journeys into the unknown.

 Email phoenixfry@gmail.com